dmbaturin/iproute2-cheatsheet/site/index.md

 ip -6 rule add from 2001:db8::/32 prohibit
 ```

-Notes: `all` keyword can be used as shortcut for 0.0.0.0/0 or ::/0
+Notes: `all` keyword can be used as a shortcut for 0.0.0.0/0 or ::/0

 <h3 id="ip-rule-add-to">Create a rule to match a destination network</h3>